 At least 14 days prior to the Settlement Conference, both parties must ensure that all documents, including their List of Proposed Witnesses, have been served on the opposing party(ies) and filed electronically with the Court.
 This allows for better discussions at the Settlement Conference.

-If, after we have reviewed the Defence and their documentation, you wish for Miller Paralegal Services to attempt to resolve the matter even before the Settlement Conference, we can have those discussions with the opposing counsel or party (if self-represented).
-Otherwise we can simply wait for the Settlement Conference and hear what the Deputy Judge might say about the cases.
+If you instruct Miller Paralegal Services to attempt to resolve the matter even before the Settlement Conference, we can have those discussions with the opposing counsel or party (if self-represented).
+Otherwise we can simply wait for the Settlement Conference to hear what the Deputy Judge might say about the cases.

 The Settlement Conference is a mandatory step intended to:

-- attempt to resolve the dispute and to encourage settlement (to save all parties unnecessary costs of Trial) – each side will be asked what their position is on resolving and asked to reasonably consider alternatives
+- attempt to resolve the dispute and to encourage settlement (to save all parties unnecessary costs of Trial).
+Each party will be asked what their position is on resolving and asked to reasonably consider alternatives

 - resolve or narrow down the issues in the action (what can be agreed upon won’t have to be argued at Trial)